The Book of Enoch Might Tell a Different Story of the Pyramids

 Within the book, we find the story of Enoch who was the father of Methuselah and grandfather of Noah.
 He lived for 365 years up until the great flood that wiped out much of the population.
 Enoch was taken away in a fiery chariot before the great floods by the Archangel Michael, who some have interpreted as being extraterrestrial.
 Could that fiery chariot actually have been a spacecraft powered by a jet-engine?

-Some point to a particular passage which describes an account from Enoch’s grandson, Lamech, during the birth of his son, which read:
+Some point to a particular passage that describes an account from Enoch’s grandson, Lamech, during the birth of his son, which read:

 “And his father, Lamech, was afraid of him and fled, and come to his father Methuselah.
 And he said to him: ‘I have begotten a strange son, different and unlike man, and resembling the sons of the God of heaven; and his nature is different and he is not like us, and his eyes are as the rays of the sun, and his face is glorious.”